Andy Frost (radio personality): The Post Game Show with Andy Frost

 Andy was also the host of "The Post Game Show with Andy Frost" which aired after every Toronto Maple Leaf game on AM640 Toronto Radio.
 Andy invited listeners to call in and share their thoughts on the game.
 Many new and regular callers (such as Mike in Buffalo) frequented the show and provided commentary and analysis on the games.
 The show was full of in-depth commentary, analysis, updates on the night's action and listener calls and comments.
 As AM 640 says, "It's the fans who have the final say".
 The show started in 1996 under the name "Leaf Talk".
 In January 2013, the show's title was changed to "The Post Game Show with Andy Frost" because AM 640 no longer had the broadcast rights for the Toronto Maple Leaf games.
 Nonetheless, the hockey tradition continued after every game under the new title: "The Post Game Show with Andy Frost".
 On October 8, 2015, Andy Frost announced on Twitter that the Post Game Show had been discontinued.

-Frost on Ice

-Andy was also the host of a new show called "Frost on Ice".
-"Frost on Ice" airs on Friday at 5 PM on the new Bill Carroll show on AM 640.

 Personal life

 Frost is a graduate of Gordon Bell High School.
-His son, Morgan Frost is a professional ice hockey centre currently playing with the Philadelphia Flyers.
+His son, Morgan Frost is a professional ice hockey centre currently playing with the Calgary Flames.